cortexlabs/cortex/examples/iris-classifier-pytorch/README.md

 ## Define a deployment

 A `deployment` specifies a set of resources that are deployed as a single unit.
 An `api` makes the Cortex python implementation available as a web service that can serve real-time predictions.
-The metadata specified in this configuration will passed into the `init` function in `inference.py` for model initialization.
+The metadata specified in this configuration will be passed into the `init` function in `inference.py` for model initialization.
 We specify the `python_root` in the deployment so that we can import our model as `from my_model import IrisNet` instead of `from src.my_model import IristNet` in `inference.py`.

 ```yaml
 - kind: deployment